Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Fisher Information Matrix

 As compared with the study presented in \cite{Cardoso:2019rou}, we neglect the effective spin $\chi_{\rm eff} \equiv (m_1\chi_1 + m_2\chi_2)/m$, which is only considered to calculate the last stable orbit using the analytical PhenomB templates \cite{PhysRevLett.106.241101}.
 This is because our results for the accretion rate and the dynamical friction have only been derived for Schwarzschild BHs.
 However, we expect the order of magnitude that we obtain for the dark matter densities to remain valid for moderate spins.
 A second difference from \cite{Cardoso:2019rou} is that in addition to the dark-matter density $\rho_0$, which describes the bulk of the cloud, we also have a second characteristic density $\rho_a$.
 It describes the dark matter density close to the Schwarzschild radius and it is directly related to the strength of the dark-matter self-interaction.
-The dynamical friction (\ref{eq:DF}) depends on the bulk density $\rho_0$, as in the standard cases, but also on $\rho_a$ through the dependence of the Coulomb logarithm and of the supersonic condition on the sound speed $c_s = c \sqrt{\rho_0/\rho_a}$.
-The accretion rate (\ref{eq:accretion-rate}) only depends on $\rho_a$.
-Therefore, in the subsonic regime the bulk density $\rho_0$ is unconstrained.
-From the Fisher matrix we obtain the covariance $\Sigma_{ij} = \left(\Gamma^{-1}\right)_{ij}$, which gives the standard deviation on the various parameters as $\sigma_i = \langle (\Delta\theta_i)^2 \rangle^{1/2} = \sqrt{\Sigma_{ii}}$.